Garlic root, Hedge garlic, Jack-in-the-bush, Penny hedge, Poor man's mustard

 Wild Food Uses:

 In its native Europe, garlic mustard has been used as a culinary herb for centuries.
-As a matter of fact, it was brought to North America by early settlers as a garlic flavored herb that was delicious, and high in vitamins A & C.
+As a matter of fact, it was brought to North America by early settlers as a garlic flavored herb that was delicious, and high in vitamins & minerals.

 The chopped leaves are used for flavoring in salads and sauces such as pesto, and sometimes the flowers and fruit are included as well.
 These are best when young, and provide a mild flavor of both garlic and mustard.
 In French cooking the seeds are used to season food.